-- Mental health consultation support was available for staff to seek advice on how to support children with emerging mental health needs.
-Training has been provided for staff to enable identification of concerns and signposting to appropriate support services as required. - All children were enabled to access after-school clubs, trips and experiences and residential visits. - All children participated in at least one trip, experiences and residential visit throughout the year. - All children attended at least one after school club throughout the year - 75% of children during the Autumn Term - 100% of children during the Spring Term - 83% of children during the Summer Term
+- Mental health consultation support has been available for staff to seek advice on how to support children with emerging mental health needs.
+Training has been provided for staff to enable identification of concerns and signposting to appropriate support services as required. - All children were enabled to access after-school clubs, trips and experiences and residential visits.

+- All children participated in at least one trip, experiences or residential visit throughout the year.

+- 62% of children (86% of non-SEND children) attended at least one after school club throughout the year:

+- 42% of children during the Autumn Term

+- 38% of children during the Spring Term

+- 38% of children during the Summer Term